 No matter how excellent the advice of your product finder is, it needs to be seen and used to make a real impact on your online store.
 That's why it's extremely important to draw attention to your guided selling apps in all the right places.
 This is how you ensure you will actually reach every customer in doubt on your website.

-These are the do's & don'ts we would like you to keep into account when placing the product finder on your website:
+These are the do's & don'ts we would like you to keep into account when placing product finders on your website:

 1. Embed your product finder on multiple pages